 Founding history: Established Wyoming attorneys since 1945

 Our Laramie, Cheyenne, and Sheridan law firms strive to provide excellent civil and criminal legal services to the people of Wyoming, and that shows in the service we provide.
 Our clients attest to our service-orientated approach:

 The firm’s founder, Alfred (“Al”) M. Pence (J.D. ’29), began practicing law upon graduation from the University of Wyoming College of Law, first as a city attorney, notably shutting down the last of Laramie’s brothels, and then going on to a lifetime career as a litigator.
 He was a litigator up until the day he died—he passed away in 1980 and had a jury trial the week prior to his death.
 Al also served in the Army during WWII and retired as a Lieutenant Colonel.
 UW presented him with the Distinguished Alumni Award in 1977.
 Al and his wife, Mary Lou, a local historian and author, were great supporters of the community.
-In 1945, the firm was formed; thus began the proud tradition of Pence and MacMillan: Wyoming attorneys since 1945.
+In 1945, the firm was formed; thus began the proud and established tradition of Pence and MacMillan: Wyoming attorneys since 1945.